Dr Crispin Little

 - 2013-2016.
 Palaeontological Association Ordinary Council Member.

-- 2015-present.
+- 2015-2018.
 External examiner for MSc Oceanography and MRes Marine Geology and Geophysics, School of Ocean and Earth Science, University of Southampton.

 - 2011-2014.
 External examiner for Joint Honours degrees and Geology mapping projects, School of Earth Sciences, University of Bristol.